HOW TO DECLUTTER YOUR HOME AND LIFE

 WHY I BEGAN DECLUTTERING

-My own decluttering journey started out when I spent a weekend clearing out my wardrobe.
+My own clutter-free journey started out when I spent a weekend decluttering my clothes.

 I’d had enough of not being able to find anything to wear, throwing on clothes that I didn’t really feel good in as I ran out of time to get dressed in the busy mornings.
 I was frustrated that juggling family and work left me little time to make myself look good and more importantly, feel good, each morning.